jekhokie/raspberry-noaa-v2/README.md

 4. It's not recommended to use the default user "pi" and the default password "raspberry".
 While it is not recommended that you expose a Pi instance to the public internet for access (unless you have a VERY strict process about security patching, and even then it would still be questionable), updating your Pi user password is a decent first step for security.
+5. When you perform the operating system install, please ensure the account name you choose for installing the RN2 software under is 9 characters or less.
+This character limit is due to a known constraint with predict scheduling tool.

 ## Install